Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 1. What’s holding you back from meeting your goals?

-This allows the sales rep to position their product as a solution to the customer’s pain points and increase the likelihood of a sale.
+This allows the sales rep to position their product as a solution to the customer’s pain points and increase the likelihood of a completing the sales cycle.

 2. What are the most important projects that you’re working on right now?